 - Characteristics appropriate for street riding.
 We like bikes that don't go over the top with whistles and bells, but focus on well-thought-out features, such as smooth, puncture-resistant tires, comfortable saddle, and perhaps an upright stem.

 - Eyelets for mounting fenders and racks.
 This is a small but crucially important feature of any hybrid bike that will make it easy for you to carry loads and use the bike in less than perfect weather.

 - Out-of-the-box rideability.
 Though virtually any bike can be improved through customization, a good basic hybrid can be ridden as-is, once it has been properly assembled.

-One of our favorite basic hybrids with an impressively long track record is the Kona Dew (and its more premium sibling Dew Plus, which features disc brakes).
-A good hybrid will retail for around $500's, will lend itself to a variety of uses outside of urban travel, and give you years of enjoyment.
+One of our favorite basic hybrids with an impressively long track record is the Kona Dew (and its more premium sibling Dew Plus).
+These bikes retail in the range of $550-$750, lend themselves to a variety of uses outside of urban travel, and are sure to give you years of service and enjoyment.